 Call 911 and seek emergency care right away if your child is stung in the mouth, nose,

 or throat area, or if your child has signs of a serious allergic reaction.

 - Medicines such as epinephrine, antihistamines, or corticosteroids

 - Help with breathing

-What are the complications of insect stings in children?
+What are the possible complications of insect stings in a child?